 During the last years, companies have placed more and more emphasis on the soft skills of their employees when recruiting and performing performance reviews.
 In the LinkedIn survey of the top 5 most in-demand behavioral skills are listed: speaking skills, (the art of persuasion) and stress management.
 Practicing public speaking with ease allows you to develop these two skills.
 How can effective speaking and oral communication be valued within your company and become the springboard for your success?

 - Knowing how to speak in public develops emotional intelligence and the power of persuasion

-Recruiters are aware that a main issue for employees is to improve communication skills.
+Recruiters are aware that the main issue for employees is to improve communication skills.
 But first let's sweep aside a lingering ambiguity: soft skills should not be confused with character traits.
 If the latter are immutable, developing or improving behavioral skills is within the reach of anyone who wants to.
 This means that practice-focused oral training can reveal the effective communicator within you!

 What do we mean by emotional intelligence?